8 Things I Didn’t Know:

 - We didn’t know that you could eat soil.
 The perfectly manicured landscape on Duke’s campus mascarades a thick layer of red clay that hides underneath.
 It wasn’t until the YRGC asked if we knew about the soil that it became evident that there is more to it than just dirt.
 Joe informed us that you can eat the clay just like you eat a piece of candy, and it’s good for digestion.
 Doretha also told us that after a fresh rain, when the smell of the soil is intoxicating, she sometimes tastes a sample.
 “It gives a scent that’s tasty,” she reflected.
 “You feel like the top of the earth is clean, so you might taste the dirt.
 Always after a rain.”

 The soil wasn’t always like this, though.
-As Saskia at the Campus Farm taught us, the growth of tobacco and other cash crops was rough on the soil and the need for constant profit did not allow plots time to recover.
+As Saskia Cornes at the Duke Campus Farm taught us, the growth of tobacco and other cash crops was rough on the soil and the need for constant profit did not allow plots time to recover.
 Slaves were forced to work the cash crop fields that comprise much of the land that is now Durham.
 Sarah Childs, director of the Duke Forest, told us how there’s an entire layer of the soil missing due to this degradation.
 It became evident throughout this semester that the physical scars of the land left behind in terms of soil quality are only able to heal through conscious practice of those like the year-round gardeners.
 Their come from a community that was forced against their will to purport this damage, and now they are the hands that are blessed to heal it.
 It’s evident, too, that they’ve done such a good job that it’s nutritious enough to eat.

 - We didn’t know what it meant to live on the other side of the tracks.
 But Jackie did.
 Her aunt and uncle lived along the train tracks.
 She remembers, “on one side was my family, there were blacks and on the other side were white.”
 The children would get along, shooting BB guns back and forth (in a friendly way), “We didn’t do anything to hurt each other… we thought it was fun.”